lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 <script src="https://cdn.jsdelivr.net/npm/p5.serialserver@0.0.28/lib/p5.serialport.js"></script>
 ```

 Over the next several lessons we will discuss the elements of this library needed in order to complete this course, but additional information on the library can be found at the library's [github](https://github.com/p5-serial/p5.serialport) and [reference page](https://processing.org/reference/libraries/serial/index.html).
+This library is made by the same people who created the p5.serialcontrol app, which will allow us to utilize both of these resources together

 Once this library is installed, we will be able to utilize serial communications in P5, as well as the p5.serialcontrol app that was mentioned at the beginning of this chapter.
 Remember that these lessons will not work without the app and libraries.